An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

-\end{example} This example corresponds to a singularly perturbed nonlinear problem with Neumann boundary conditions.
-This problem possesses boundary layer singularity at both ends.
+\end{example} This example corresponds to a singularly perturbed non-linear problem with Neumann boundary conditions.
+This problem possesses a boundary layer singularity at both ends.
 The exact solution to this problem is unknown, so we obtained a numerical solution using Scipy solver and treated it as an exact solution.

-Table \ref{tab:5} represents the parameters of the network for the Example \ref{eg:3}.
-The results have been displayed in Table \ref{tab:7_new} and Figure \ref{fig:6}.
-Specifically, the Table \ref{tab:7_new} compares the performance of W-PINN, traditional PINN, and the PINN with gaussian wavelet as activation function \cite{uddin2023wavelets} for various $\epsilon$ in terms of relative $L_2$-error and average training time.
-From this table, it is evident that W-PINN takes much less training time and approximates the solution to a better extent.
-Figure \ref{fig:6} demonstrates as the singularity becomes more prominent, W-PINN effectively addresses the singularity to a greater degree at both ends, in contrast, both PINNs method couldn't resolve singularity and introduce unnatural oscillations over the domain.
+Table~\ref{tab:5} lists the network parameters used for Example~\ref{eg:3}.
+The corresponding numerical results are presented in Table~\ref{tab:7_new} and Figure~\ref{fig:6}.
+Specifically, the Table \ref{tab:7_new} compares the performance of W-PINN, traditional PINN, and the PINN with a Gaussian wavelet as activation function \cite{uddin2023wavelets} for various $\epsilon$ in terms of relative $L_2$-error and average training time.
+This table shows that W-PINN takes much less training time and approximates the solution to a better extent.
+Figure \ref{fig:6} demonstrates that as the singularity becomes more prominent, W-PINN effectively addresses the singularity to a greater degree at both ends.
+In contrast, other PINN methods couldn't resolve the singularity and introduced unnatural oscillations over the domain.

 \begin{example} FitzHugh-Nagumo (FHN) model \cite{MR1237982}: \end{example} The FitzHugh-Nagumo (FHN) model is a simplified version of the Hodgkin-Huxley model, which simulates the dynamics of spiking neurons.
-It captures the core aspects of how a neuron generates electrical signals (spikes) in response to stimulation (an external current).
+It captures how a neuron generates electrical signals (spikes) in response to stimulation (an external current).
 The mathematical form of the FHN dynamical model is defined as follows:

-where $v$ denotes the membrane voltage of the neuron, $w$ is the recovery variable, reflecting the activation state of ion channels, $I$ represents the external current applied to the neuron, and $R$ is the resistance across the neuron.
+where $v$ denotes the neuron's membrane voltage, $w$ is the recovery variable, reflecting the activation state of ion channels, $I$ represents the external current applied to the neuron, and $R$ is the resistance across the neuron.
 In addition, $a$ and $b$ are scaling parameters, and $\tau$ denotes the time constant for the recovery variable ($w$), which acts as a singularly perturbed parameter for this model.
-In particular, $a=b=0$, the FHN model describes the Van der Pol oscillator, which describes self-sustaining oscillations in many systems, such as heartbeats, economies, and electronic circuits.
+In particular, for $a=b=0$, the FHN model describes the Van der Pol oscillator, which describes self-sustaining oscillations in many systems, such as heartbeats, economies, and electronic circuits.